svolterra/HomeWok-App/README.md

 ## Phase 4: Task 2

-Tested and designed robust DueDate class in model package :
+Tested and designed a robust class in the model package :

+- Robust class: DueDate class
 - Robust method in DueDate class: DueDate constructor
 - Exception thrown: InvalidDateException
-- Exception test class: DueDateTest class
+- Exception tested in: DueDateTest class

-The DueDate constructor's thrown InvalidDateException is caught in the HomeWokApp class
+- Exception caught in: HomeWokApp class

+## Phase 4: Task 3

+To improve the design of my code I could have:

+- designed and implemented a superclass that contained the methods common to both RecipeList and HomeworkList, and made RecipeList and HomeworkList subclasses that extended it, to increase the level of abstraction in my code.
+-  combined RecipeList and RecipeBook into one class, as opposed to creating two separate classes.
+By doing so, the list of recipes would inherit the methods of the List superclass instead of needing to be re-implemented, and the coupling between classes would decrease.
+ - improved the robustness of my HomeWokApp class methods such that the program does not crash in the event of an invalid user input, and such that the user would be aware of invalid inputs.
+ -  further refactored any duplicated or similar code in the HomeWokApp and HomeWokAppGUI class' methods into separate helper methods such that the code would be more concise and easier to read and understand.